Fresh BC Spot Prawn Recipes

 - Once prawns are cooked, serve them in bowls immediately with plenty of broth and garnished with fennel fronds and parsley.

-Grilled Peel And Eat Spot Prawns With Garlic Herb Butter
+Easy Grilled Prawns With Garlic And Parsley Butter

-- 1 lb Fresh Spot Prawns Live whole prawns, fresh or thawed prawn tails
+- 1 lb Fresh Spot Prawns Fresh whole prawns or fresh tails or thawed prawn tails.

 - ¼ c Butter